thomaspinckney3/cs4501/Project1.md

 ----------

 Docker is a system for managing Linux containers.
-You can read more about them elsewhere, but they're like a virtual machione but lighter weight.
+You can read more about them elsewhere, but they're like virtual machines but lighter weight.
 They're one component of treating infrastructure as software.
 You can define what kind of environment you need, install apps, define networking topologies, and then easily clone/start as